tbaranger/tbaranger/README.md

 - 👀 I’m interested in Mathematics, Statistics, Machine Learning and learning new skills!
 - 🌱 I’m currently learning containerization using Docker
 - 💞️ I’m currently working as a Data Scientist / Machine Learning Engineer
+- 💻 I've recently taken an interest in Web Development as a side-project kind of thing
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/theophile-baranger/)

 <!---